vkhitrin/jiav/docs/source/backends.rst

  jiav Backends
 ###############

-Backends in ``jiav`` are used to execute the user's request.
+Backends in ``jiav`` are used to execute various verification steps.

-Each backend represents a different way of executing user-defined logic.
+Each backend represents a different way of executing a user-defined logic.

-Developers can develop custom backends for ``jiav``, refer to :ref:`developing_backends:Developing Backends`.
+Developers are able to extend ``jiav`` with custom backends, refer to :ref:`developing_backends:Developing Backends`.

 .. toctree::